Since 1988, RJ has been an independent financial entity with its own internal financial management.

 More about risks and risk management

-For ten years, RJ's investments have been subject to ethical considerations.
+Since 2003, RJ's investments have been subject to ethical considerations.
 These are based on the investment policy requiring RJ to comply with the conventions signed by Sweden in the areas of human rights, environmental conservation and labour law.

 More about ethical principles